 The Alaska World Affairs Council is pleased to offer a variety of programs to engage Alaskans with the world through informative dialogues.
 Below are key areas of programmatic focus.
 Please visit our listing of upcoming programs for registration information or contact us to learn more.

-Throughout the year, AKWorld offers luncheon and evening programs that are open to the public featuring world-class experts on a diverse range of topics.
-These programs include single-speaker forums as well as panel discussions and story nights.
+Named after the the founder of the Alaska World Affairs Council, Evangeline Atwood, and with the generous support from The Atwood Foundation, these public programs feature world-class experts on a diverse range of topics.
+AKWorld offers luncheon and evening programs which include single-speaker forums as well as panel discussions and story nights.
 Each program includes a Q&A session toward the end, allowing participants to respectfully pose their questions directly to our featured speaker(s).

-At public programs, there are often opportunities for students and military personnel to receive complimentary admission thanks to support from generous community sponsors.
+At public programs, there are often opportunities for students to receive complimentary admission thanks to support from generous community sponsors.

 AKWorld’s programming for students allows us to cultivate curiosity about the world in Alaskan youth.
 From our annual Academic WorldQuest competition that challenges high school students to become semi-experts in key areas to our Speed Mentoring event connecting students to professionals in careers with international ties, we seek to expose students to the wide range of opportunities that become available with global perspective.